-Recommendation Status Timeline 6 The review team recommends that enhanced resources and staffing be introduced to the Academic Registry at Trinity.
+Recommendation and Principal Owner Status Timeline 6 The review team recommends that enhanced resources and staffing be introduced to the Academic Registry at Trinity.
 A university wide Digital Transformation programme is being scoped currently which, among other things, will aim to increase automation in SITS (student information system).
-Increased automation is likely to enhance services, however, we will continue to identify sources of additional funding to enhance staffing in the Academic Registry.
-2023 onwards
+Increased automation is likely to enhance services, however, we will continue to identify sources of additional funding to enhance staffing in the 2023-24 onwards POs: COO and Director Student Services Action on this recommendation is pending the approval of the Digital Strategy and the prioritisation of resources to implement the strategy (interdependent with Recommendation 12).
+In the interim we continue to identify potential sources of additional funding to enhance staffing in the Academic Registry.
+Discussions are currently advancing with Trinity Global in relation to funding an additional post (1 FTE) in AR Admissions to support the significant increase in direct applications over recent years.